RichardRed0x/writing/decentralized-autonomous-funding.md

 - How can the budget be most effectively deployed to these ends?
 Who receives payments and when/how/why?
 How does the treasury get good value for money and avoid being ripped off.
 - Although changing consensus rules is a separate issue, it is closely related to funding of the work required to implement a change to the consensus rules.
 - Besides questions of treasury spending, what else should the project’s decentralized autonomous decision-making apparatus be used for?
 Conventional organizations consist of much more than a series of financial transactions, how much of that does a decentralized organization need to replicate or emulate?
 Should it be setting policies, hiring and firing staff, approving name changes?
+- Who should have voting rights?
+How should votes be tallied or weighted?
 - How can the expertise and time of decision-makers be best utilized?
 Different participants will have different backgrounds and expertise, more or less able to make informed judgments in different domains.
 Participants will have varying amounts of time to spend voting, too many proposals to review and vote on may result in voter fatigue and apathy.
 This is a general problem with any form of direct democracy.
 - The system also needs to be robust against attempts to abuse it by bad actors.